Processing math: 0%

 Approximate Density

-$ \def \half {\frac{1}{2}} \def \hieruit {\quad \Longrightarrow \quad} \def \slechts {\quad \Longleftrightarrow \quad} \def \OF {\quad \mbox{or} \quad} \def \MET {\quad \mbox{with} \quad} $ The reverse question.
-Suppose that the sense $P(x)$ is given, how can we find then the associated density of points $\{x_k\}$ ?
-A crude approximation is to take the value $P(x_k)$ at the position $x_k$ and construct the next point by demanding that the rectangle with height $P(x_k)$ and width $(x_{k+1}-x_k)$ has an area equal to one: $$ P(x_k) (x_{k+1}-x_k) = 1 \hieruit x_{k+1} = x_k + \frac{1}{P(x_k)} $$ Herewith it is assumed that $P(x)$ is positive everywhere.
-But, as we have seen with the guitar example in the previous section, it is also possible that $P(x)$ is negative everywhere, giving rise to a monotone decreasing sequence.
-In that case, the x-axis shall be traversed in the opposite direction, giving: $$ P(x_k) (x_k-x_{k-1}) = 1 \hieruit x_{k-1} = x_k - \frac{1}{P(x_k)} $$ Anyway, a much better job can be done as follows.
-Consider a linear approximation of the sense in the neighbourhood of $x_k$: $$ P_{k+1} = P(x_k) + P'(x_k) (x_{k+1} - x_k) $$ Where it is noticed that the estimate $P_{k+1}$ may be almost, but not exactly equal to $P(x_{k+1})$.
-The density may be approximated with help of the trapezium rule as well: $$ \half \left[ P_{k+1} + P(x_k) \right] \left[x_{k+1} - x_k\right] = 1 $$ Substitution of the first formula into the second gives: $$ \half \left[ P(x_k) + P'(x_k) (x_{k+1} - x_k) + P(x_k) \right] \left[x_{k+1} - x_k\right] = 1 $$ $$ \hieruit \left[ \half P'(x_k) \right] (x_{k+1} - x_k)^2 + P(x_k)(x_{k+1} - x_k) - 1 = 0 $$ A quadratic equation.
-Solve for $(x_{k+1} - x_k)$ : $$ x_{k+1} - x_k = \frac{ - P(x_k) \pm \sqrt{P^2(x_k) + 2 P'(x_k)}}{P'(x_k)} $$ Take as an example the linear density: $$ P(x) = \frac{1}{\Delta^2}\left(x+\frac{\Delta}{2}\right) \hieruit P'(x)= \frac{1}{\Delta^2} \hieruit \\ x_{k+1} - x_k = \frac{ - (x_k+\Delta/2)/\Delta^2 \pm \sqrt{\left[(x_k+\Delta/2)/\Delta^2\right]^2+ 2/\Delta^2}}{1/\Delta^2} \hieruit \\ x_{k+1} = \pm \sqrt{(x_k+\Delta/2)^2 + 2\Delta^2}-\Delta/2 $$ Compare with a previously found result to establish that the sign of $\pm$ must be plus: $$ x_k = \left( \sqrt{1/4 + 2 k}-1/2 \right) \Delta \hieruit (x_k+\Delta/2)^2 = \Delta^2(1/4 + 2 k)^2 \hieruit \\ x_{k+1} = \pm \Delta\sqrt{(1/4 + 2 k) + 2}-\Delta/2 = \left( \sqrt{1/4 + 2 (k+1)}-1/2 \right) \Delta $$ It should be no surprise that the outcome for a linear density is not approximate but exact.
+\def \half {\frac{1}{2}} \def \hieruit {\quad \Longrightarrow \quad} \def \slechts {\quad \Longleftrightarrow \quad} \def \OF {\quad \mbox{or} \quad} \def \MET {\quad \mbox{with} \quad} The reverse question.
+Suppose that the sense P(x) is given, how can we find then the associated density of points \{x_k\} ?
+A crude approximation is to take the value P(x_k) at the position x_k and construct the next point by demanding that the rectangle with height P(x_k) and width (x_{k+1}-x_k) has an area equal to one: P(x_k) (x_{k+1}-x_k) = 1 \hieruit x_{k+1} = x_k + \frac{1}{P(x_k)} Herewith it is assumed that P(x) is positive everywhere.
+But, as we have seen with the guitar example in the previous section, it is also possible that P(x) is negative everywhere, giving rise to a monotone decreasing sequence.
+In that case, the x-axis shall be traversed in the opposite direction, giving: P(x_k) (x_k-x_{k-1}) = 1 \hieruit x_{k-1} = x_k - \frac{1}{P(x_k)} Anyway, a much better job can be done as follows.
+Consider a linear approximation of the sense in the neighbourhood of x_k: P_{k+1} = P(x_k) + P'(x_k) (x_{k+1} - x_k) Where it is noticed that the estimate P_{k+1} may be almost, but not exactly equal to P(x_{k+1}).
+The density may be approximated with help of the trapezium rule as well: \half \left[ P_{k+1} + P(x_k) \right] \left[x_{k+1} - x_k\right] = 1 Substitution of the first formula into the second gives: \half \left[ P(x_k) + P'(x_k) (x_{k+1} - x_k) + P(x_k) \right] \left[x_{k+1} - x_k\right] = 1 \hieruit \left[ \half P'(x_k) \right] (x_{k+1} - x_k)^2 + P(x_k)(x_{k+1} - x_k) - 1 = 0 A quadratic equation.
+Solve for (x_{k+1} - x_k) : x_{k+1} - x_k = \frac{ - P(x_k) \pm \sqrt{P^2(x_k) + 2 P'(x_k)}}{P'(x_k)} Take as an example the linear density: P(x) = \frac{1}{\Delta^2}\left(x+\frac{\Delta}{2}\right) \hieruit P'(x)= \frac{1}{\Delta^2} \hieruit \\ x_{k+1} - x_k = \frac{ - (x_k+\Delta/2)/\Delta^2 \pm \sqrt{\left[(x_k+\Delta/2)/\Delta^2\right]^2+ 2/\Delta^2}}{1/\Delta^2} \hieruit \\ x_{k+1} = \pm \sqrt{(x_k+\Delta/2)^2 + 2\Delta^2}-\Delta/2 Compare with a previously found result to establish that the sign of \pm must be plus: x_k = \left( \sqrt{1/4 + 2 k}-1/2 \right) \Delta \hieruit (x_k+\Delta/2)^2 = \Delta^2(1/4 + 2 k)^2 \hieruit \\ x_{k+1} = \pm \Delta\sqrt{(1/4 + 2 k) + 2}-\Delta/2 = \left( \sqrt{1/4 + 2 (k+1)}-1/2 \right) \Delta It should be no surprise that the outcome for a linear density is not approximate but exact.

-Anyway, quite in general, we still have: $$ x_{k+1} - x_k = \frac{\sqrt{P^2(x_k) + 2 P'(x_k)} - P(x_k)}{P'(x_k)} $$ The numerator is of the form $(a-b)$.
-Now multiply with $(a+b)/(a+b)$, leading to values of $(a^2-b^2)/(a+b)$ which are likely more stable numerically: $$ x_{k+1} - x_k = \frac{2 P'(x_k)/P'(x_k)}{\sqrt{P^2(x_k) + 2 P'(x_k)} + P(x_k)} \\ \hieruit x_{k+1} = x_k + \frac{1}{\sqrt{\left[P(x_k)/2\right]^2 + P'(x_k)/2} + P(x_k)/2} $$ The plus sign (out of $\pm\sqrt{}$) also comes from the fact that, for $P'(x) = 0$, the next point has to be found by the (no longer) crude approximation: $x_{k+1} = x_k + 1/P(x_k)$.
+Anyway, quite in general, we still have: x_{k+1} - x_k = \frac{\sqrt{P^2(x_k) + 2 P'(x_k)} - P(x_k)}{P'(x_k)} The numerator is of the form (a-b).
+Now multiply with (a+b)/(a+b), leading to values of (a^2-b^2)/(a+b) which are likely more stable numerically: x_{k+1} - x_k = \frac{2 P'(x_k)/P'(x_k)}{\sqrt{P^2(x_k) + 2 P'(x_k)} + P(x_k)} \\ \hieruit x_{k+1} = x_k + \frac{1}{\sqrt{\left[P(x_k)/2\right]^2 + P'(x_k)/2} + P(x_k)/2} The plus sign (out of \pm\sqrt{}) also comes from the fact that, for P'(x) = 0, the next point has to be found by the (no longer) crude approximation: x_{k+1} = x_k + 1/P(x_k).
 It is noticed, in addition, that the expression under the square root should not become negative.
-Meaning that, if $P'(x_k) < 0$: $$ | P'(x_k) | < \half \left[ P(x_k) \right]^2 $$ It can be argued, though, that the above condition must also hold for positive values of $P'(x_k)$.
-The reason is that the sequence $x_k$ could be traversed in the opposite direction as well: $$ \left. \begin{array}{l} f_{k-1} = P(x_k) + P'(x_k) (x_{k-1} - x_k) \\ \half \left[ P(x_k) + f_{k-1} \right] \left[x_{k-1} - x_k\right] = -1 \end{array} \right\} \hieruit $$ $$ \left[ \half P'(x_k) \right] (x_{k-1} - x_k)^2 + P(x_k)(x_{k-1} - x_k) + 1 = 0 $$ $$ \left[ \half P'(x_k) \right] (x_{k+1} - x_k)^2 + P(x_k)(x_{k+1} - x_k) - 1 = 0 $$ Thus $(k+1)$ changes into $(k-1)$ means that $+1$ changes into $-1$.
+Meaning that, if P'(x_k) < 0: | P'(x_k) | < \half \left[ P(x_k) \right]^2 It can be argued, though, that the above condition must also hold for positive values of P'(x_k).
+The reason is that the sequence x_k could be traversed in the opposite direction as well: \left. \begin{array}{l} f_{k-1} = P(x_k) + P'(x_k) (x_{k-1} - x_k) \\ \half \left[ P(x_k) + f_{k-1} \right] \left[x_{k-1} - x_k\right] = -1 \end{array} \right\} \hieruit \left[ \half P'(x_k) \right] (x_{k-1} - x_k)^2 + P(x_k)(x_{k-1} - x_k) + 1 = 0 \left[ \half P'(x_k) \right] (x_{k+1} - x_k)^2 + P(x_k)(x_{k+1} - x_k) - 1 = 0 Thus (k+1) changes into (k-1) means that +1 changes into -1.
 And that's the only difference between traversing in a positive or in a negative direction.
-A bit of further thinking reveals then that the negative end-result must be: $$ x_{k-1} = x_k + \frac{1}{\sqrt{\left[P(x_k)/2\right]^2 - P'(x_k)/2} + P(x_k)/2} $$ And therefore, again, the abovementioned condition must hold: $$ | P'(x_k) | < \half \left[ P(x_k) \right]^2 $$ Take for example the linear density, where $P(x) = (x/\Delta + \half)/\Delta$, $P'(x) = 1/\Delta^2$.
-Then our condition translates into: $$ | P'(x_k) | < \half \left[ P(x_k) \right]^2 \slechts 1/\Delta^2 < \half \left[ (x_k/\Delta + \half)/\Delta \right]^2 \slechts $$ $$ \left[ (x_k/\Delta + \half) \right]^2 > 2 \slechts x_k/\Delta > - \half + \sqrt{2} \OF x_k/\Delta < - \half - \sqrt{2} $$ Only the non-negative solution must be kept.
-We conclude that the algoritm for constructing the set $\{x_k\}$ from the linear sense $P(x) = (x/\Delta + \half)/\Delta$ will certainly work for $x_k > (\sqrt{2} - 1/2) \Delta \approx 0.9142135 \Delta$ , let's say $x_k > \Delta$, which is certainly the case for $k > 0$.
+A bit of further thinking reveals then that the negative end-result must be: x_{k-1} = x_k + \frac{1}{\sqrt{\left[P(x_k)/2\right]^2 - P'(x_k)/2} + P(x_k)/2} And therefore, again, the abovementioned condition must hold: | P'(x_k) | < \half \left[ P(x_k) \right]^2 Take for example the linear density, where P(x) = (x/\Delta + \half)/\Delta, P'(x) = 1/\Delta^2.
+Then our condition translates into: | P'(x_k) | < \half \left[ P(x_k) \right]^2 \slechts 1/\Delta^2 < \half \left[ (x_k/\Delta + \half)/\Delta \right]^2 \slechts \left[ (x_k/\Delta + \half) \right]^2 > 2 \slechts x_k/\Delta > - \half + \sqrt{2} \OF x_k/\Delta < - \half - \sqrt{2} Only the non-negative solution must be kept.
+We conclude that the algoritm for constructing the set \{x_k\} from the linear sense P(x) = (x/\Delta + \half)/\Delta will certainly work for x_k > (\sqrt{2} - 1/2) \Delta \approx 0.9142135 \Delta , let's say x_k > \Delta, which is certainly the case for k > 0.

-Take as an example the sense that is an approximation for the longitudinal wave with small amplitude, eventually without the latter restriction: $$ P(x_k) = \frac{1}{\Delta}\left[1 - A\frac{2\pi}{\lambda}\cos\left(\frac{2\pi}{\lambda} x_k\right)\right] \hieruit \\ P'(x_k) = \frac{A}{\Delta}\left(\frac{2\pi}{\lambda}\right)^2\sin\left(\frac{2\pi}{\lambda} x_k\right) $$ From which the iteration scheme follows.
+Take as an example the sense that is an approximation for the longitudinal wave with small amplitude, eventually without the latter restriction: P(x_k) = \frac{1}{\Delta}\left[1 - A\frac{2\pi}{\lambda}\cos\left(\frac{2\pi}{\lambda} x_k\right)\right] \hieruit \\ P'(x_k) = \frac{A}{\Delta}\left(\frac{2\pi}{\lambda}\right)^2\sin\left(\frac{2\pi}{\lambda} x_k\right) From which the iteration scheme follows.
 The result is:

 Accompanying software for making the pictures is disclosed as well.